 The word kiwi can refer to the smallest cousin of emus and ostriches (Apterygidae Apteryx), the people of New Zealand, or a delicious fruit that you might want to add to your garden or foodscape.
-Kiwi are natives of China.
+Kiwifruit are native to China.
 Commercial cultivation didn’t start until the early 1900’s.

 Your first decision, when growing kiwifruit, is to decide which species is best suited to your microclimate and taste.
-Collectively, kiwi are the berries of approximately 60 different woody vines in the Actinidia genus.
-The cultivars you see most often in the grocery are the ‘Blake’, ‘Hayward’, and ‘Saanichton’ kiwis.
+Collectively, kiwifruit are the berries of approximately 60 different woody vines in the Actinidia genus.
+The cultivars you see most often in the grocery are the ‘Blake’, ‘Hayward’, and ‘Saanichton’ kiwifruits.
 Some kiwi cultivars don’t taste good at all, but you probably won’t find them for sale at your local garden center.
-Nearly all of the fuzzy varieties of kiwi (A. deliciosa) are enjoyable to eat.
+Nearly all of the fuzzy varieties of kiwifruit (A. deliciosa) are enjoyable to eat.
 Other varieties can also be quite tasty:

 In addition to the familiar egg-shaped kiwifruit, you can also plant fast-growing kiwi berries, a smaller, smooth-skinned version with a similar flavor.
 Also known as baby kiwi, cocktail kiwi, grape kiwi, and dessert kiwi, three cultivars are available: